-Media Reporting The freedom of the press in Austria is guaranteed by European and national law.
+The freedom of the press in Austria is guaranteed by European and national law.
 Nevertheless, two problems are relevant:

-• The Austrian media lack pluralism.
+- The Austrian media lack pluralism.
 The publicly owned Austrian Broadcasting Corporation (ORF) dominates the radio and television broadcast markets, although competition by foreign and privately owned media is growing.
 In response to criticism of this dominance, the ORF offers guarantees of internal independence and internal political pluralism.
-The ORF is impartial by law and fulfills its mandate reasonably well, making up for deficits existing elsewhere in the media environment.

-• The country's print-media market is highly concentrated.
+The ORF is impartial by law and fulfills its mandate reasonably well, making up for deficits existing elsewhere in the media environment. - The country's print-media market is highly concentrated.
 One daily paper, Die Kronen Zeitung, serves more than a third of the country's readership, and uses this dominant position to issue biased political information, often in a simplified manner.
-High-quality political information is available from daily and weekly papers with smaller circulations.
+Moreover, the expanding role of freely distributed print media, more or less dependent on funds for commercial or political promotion is problematic insofar as it makes it more difficult for readers to distinguish propaganda from information.
+High-quality political information is available from daily and weekly papers with more limited circulation.